 40 Runner Limit

-The Eldorado Hill Challenge, brand new this year, promises to be a fun challenge for those hardy souls of Interior Alaska who cheerfully brave, and run, throughout our subzero winters.
+After a splendidly successful first year, the Eldorado Hill Challenge is again on the Running Club North calendar for 2014.
+The 2014 race will feature some minor changes, namely, flags will begin (sooner) at 2.6 miles, and all flags will be placed .05 miles apart (previously the first few flags were .10 apart).
 The Challenge is simply this: run as far up a hill as you can and return in no more than an hour.
 Whoever does the whole hill first wins.
 If nobody does the whole hill, whoever goes the farthest wins.
 The race starts (and finishes) just west of the corner of Clifden and Molly roads in the Goldstream Valley.
 Runners first ascend east along the entire length of Molly road until its intersection with Waterford, where runners continue east on a packed snowmachine trail along the Eldorado Ridge to its summit, roughly above (and a mile or two north of) the Silver Gulch Brewery.

 Course Map (Requires Google Earth)